Screen Plays & Literature

 Image from "ODP" 2012 Screen test - actress April M. :)

-Additionally, I was challenged to make a screentest for some of the most "challenging cinematic scenes", to validate the camera shots, techniques, optical effects (that normally would have been done digitally), and to demonstrate the visual believably of the entire screenplay and plot. : )
+Additionally, I was challenged to make a screentest, especially with some of the most "challenging graphic cinematic scenes", to validate the camera shots, techniques, optical effects (that normally would have been done digitally), and to demonstrate the visual believably of the entire screenplay and plot, while not achieving an "R" rating... : )

 " Noʻu ka hauʻoli "